Kachori: Variations

 Another type is fried and stuffed with pulses (urad and mung, especially) and is generally found in the Kutch region of Gujarat.

+In the Bhojpuri region, Kachauri (Bhojpuri: 𑂍𑂡𑂇𑂩𑂲) is also made from whole wheat flour along with maida.
+It resembles Poori but has distinct taste and crunchiness which is not found in poori.
+Its a popular breakfast option in the region.
+Varanasi has popular shops selling kachori - tarkaree as a breakfast.

 In West Bengal, kachori is softer and smaller.
 It is made mostly of white flour (maida) and asafoetida, which are often added to improve its taste.
 It is mostly eaten as a tea-time snack in the morning or evening and often accompanied by potato and peas curry and Bengali sweets.
 Also, a kachori stuffed with peas (koraishuti kochuri) is a winter delicacy in Bengal.
 Another variant in Bengal that exists mostly in sweet shops is the hard form (like in Delhi) with a masala inside called 'Khasta Kochuri'.
 Generally, no curry is accompanied by the khasta kochuri version.

 Some of the variants in North India include a version similar to the Rajasthani one, accompanied by a curry made of potatoes and varied spices or chana (chole) similar to one served in chole bhature.